stellar/actions/sdf-ecr-login/README.md

 | `login-public-ecr` | no | `false` | Set to `true` to also log into ECR Public |

 ## Important security note:
-1. For both private and public AWS ECR repositories, the repository (e.g., dev/image-name or stellar/image-name) must have the tag Repository: <stellar/github-repo-name>, where github-repo-name is the name of the repository executing the GitHub Action.
-This ensures only authorized workflows can push images.
+1. ECR repositories created by `ecr-push` are automatically tagged with `Repository: <owner/repo>` (e.g., `stellar/my-service`).
+The IAM policy ensures only workflows from the matching GitHub repository can push images, as the tag must match the caller's `github.repository`.

 2. Always include a `permissions` section with `id-token: write` and `contents: read` to enable OIDC authentication.
 These permissions are required for secure AWS authentication and access to repository contents.